jkeohan/D3-Tutorials/alphabet/d3-react/README.md

 ```

-After syntax errors have been addressed this was the next error.
-This was a typo during the import of the group where I had called TransitionGroup and not ReactTransitionGroup
+After the obvious syntax errors have been addressed I encountered the another logic error during the import of the group where I had called TransitionGroup and not ReactTransitionGroup
 ```
 ./src/components/Alphabet.js
   Line 23:  'ReactTransitionGroup' is not defined  react/jsx-no-undef
 ```

-THere was one more syntax error in the misspelling of `transition` and then the page loaded...however nothing appeared...Developer Tools showed the following error:
+There was one more syntax error in the misspelling of `transition` and then the page loaded...however nothing appeared...Developer Tools showed the following error:

 ```
 proxyConsole.js:56 Warning: Unknown prop `transfrom` on <g> tag.
 Remove this prop from the element.
 For details, see https://fb.me/react-unknown-prop